Blog/AI Real Estate Photography: Complete Guide for Agents & Photographers/AI Real Estate Photography in New York: The 2026 Guide for Agents

 How long does AI real estate photography take?

 Most AI platforms process images in under one minute.
 RealVision AI processes in about 12 seconds per image, allowing an entire listing to be ready in minutes.
 This speed is critical for New York agents who need to beat competitors to market.
-For a comparison of processing times, see our virtual staging software guide for beginners.
+For a comparison of processing times, see our AI Real Estate Photography in San Diego: Level Up Your Listings in 2026.

 Final Thoughts on AI Real Estate Photography in New York